 Stakeholder interviews are a series of guided conversations with key team members to talk about the goals, challenges, opportunities, and success metrics of a project—for individual teams and the university as a whole.

 When we redesigned Northwestern’s Bienen School of Music’s website, we conducted 10+ interviews with faculty and staff to define clear goals and objectives for their site.
 Not only was it valuable for redesigning the site, but it helped unite their team around a common purpose.

 Extend the reach of impactful initiatives online

 Personalized, engaging experiences pay dividends and bolster recruitment and enrollment rates.
-The fact that more than three in four millennials (78%) would rather spend money on an experience than buying something desirable speaks for itself.
+Although students are glued to their mobile devices, the fact that more than three in four millennials (78%) would rather spend money on an experience than buying something desirable speaks for itself.
 It’s also easier to track registrations, get prospects into your CRM, and form deeper connections at in-person events.